distinct-development/the-menu-wordpress-org/README.md

 ## Changelog

+### 1.2.7 - 23/10/2024

+- Added loading of default colours if no settings are set on plugin activation
+- Added delete data on uninstall option.
+If checked, all plugin data and settings will be removed when deleting the plugin from the plugins page.
+This will not affect data if you remove files via FTP or deactivate the plugin.
+- Better handling of plugin activation and deactivation
+- FIXED: On some sites when a featured icon was not set it could cause a fatal error.

 ### 1.2.6 - 21/10/2024

-- FIXED: There was an issue where ecluded pages weren't being saved, this has been resolved.
+- FIXED: There was an issue where excluded pages weren't being saved, this has been resolved.
 - Updated UI branding to match the wordpress.org plugin page branding

 ### 1.2.5 - 19/10/2024